Too Close for Comfort: Synopsis

-Developments in seasons two and three
+A running gag throughout the series was Henry’s wardrobe consisting of a sweatshirt representing a specific college.
+After the University of Michigan appeared in the pilot episode, students began sending in shirts from their school for Knight to wear on the program.
+107 schools in all were included, with Oregon State University and Northwestern University tying for the most appearances.

+Seasons 2 and 3

 During its second season, the series' principal stories were focused around Muriel's pregnancy.
 Henry's niece April comes from Delaware to live with the Rush family.
-The season concluded with Muriel giving birth to a son, Andrew (later played regularly by twins William and Michael Cannon from 1983 to 1984).
+The season concludes with Muriel giving birth to a son, Andrew (later played regularly by twins William and Michael Cannon from 1983 to 1984).

-The character of Henry Rush became famous for wearing sweatshirts from various American colleges and universities.
-Fans would send in sweatshirts from universities around the country hoping they would be used during taping.

 In the fall of 1982, ABC moved the series to Thursday nights, which proved to be disastrous and the show saw its ratings fall drastically.
-The network canceled the series at the conclusion of the season, after falling from #6 for the 1981–82 season, down to #38 for the 1982–83 season.
+The network canceled the series at the conclusion of the season after falling from #6 for the 1981–82 season to #38 for the 1982–83 season.

 First-run syndication

 During the early 1980s, TV station owner Metromedia was expanding its portfolio of original syndicated programming through its production subsidiary, Metromedia Producers Corporation.
 When Too Close for Comfort was canceled by ABC, Metromedia Producers Corporation elected to pick up the series and began producing all-new episodes to run on various stations throughout the country.
 Starting in April 1984, a total of 23 new episodes were broadcast for the show's fourth season, featuring the same cast as seen on the ABC episodes.
 The show's ratings improved in syndication and Metromedia ordered an additional 30 episodes, airing through November 1985.
-When the fifth season began, a single child actor, Joshua Goodwin, took over the role of Andrew Rush.
+When the fifth season began, a single child actor, Joshua Goodwin, played the role of Andrew Rush.